darvark/darvark.github.io/about.md

 Since most of my career I worked as an Devops engineer I love scripting languages.
 My favorites are **Python** and **Bash**.
 At least those were/are most popular in my projects.

 Currently I'm digging into **Anisble** and **Terraform** which seems to be great tools.

----

-On my Github page you can find my own (not finished yet) implementation of Hamradio contesting software.
-It's as simple as can be, but still some of functionalities are not finished.
-It has been written in **C++** and **QT5** framework.